Click this messge to hide it.

 - Q: What is the choice of greenhouses available from Robinsons?

 - Ideally your Robinsons greenhouse should have a clear space at least 18" wide on all sides, if possible.
 This ensures easy access for both installation and future maintenance.
 In reality this is often not practical and at many sites it is not needed.
 A reduced clearance is often possible on one or two sides.
 You should cut back or remove any nearby shrubs and trees.
 Remember to allow for future growth.
 A greenhouse needs maximum sunlight so it should be sited in a sunny spot outside the shadow of nearby buildings and trees.
-If possible it should be in a sheltered position and not exposed.
+We recommend a sheltered position which is not exposed.
 Ideally the ridge of a freestanding greenhouse should run from east to west.
 A lean to greenhouse should be sited against a south facing wall.
 Plants need plenty of water so your greenhouse should be close to a water supply and the site should be well drained.

 - All greenhouses need a substantial base.
 The base should be solid, square, flat and level to ensure the stability of your greenhouse.
 Robinsons greenhouses can be laid on any hard flat surface including well compacted soil but paving slabs or concrete are best.